Valour and Victory: Honouring Indigenous Veterans

-Valour & Victory honoured the contributions and sacrifices made by Six Nations and Native Allies during the Battle of Queenston Heights and the War of 1812 in support of their British and Canadian compatriots.
-This annual memorial and reconciliation service remembered Indigenous soldiers who, through courage, strength and peacemaking, helped secure victory at pivotal events throughout the War of 1812 to secure freedom for all Canadians.
+Valour & Victory honours the contributions and sacrifices made by Six Nations and Native Allies during the Battle of Queenston Heights and the War of 1812 in support of their British and Canadian compatriots.
+This annual memorial and reconciliation service remembers Indigenous soldiers who, through courage, strength and peacemaking, helped secure victory at pivotal events throughout the War of 1812 to secure freedom for all Canadians.

 The Battle of Queenston Heights

 The Battle of Queenston Heights was the first major battle of the War of 1812.
 It marked an essential moment in the emergence of a fledgling country whose borders and character were being tested and defined.